tarof429/stuckathome/linux/README.md

 ## Users

-Use chage to change the password expirary per user.\
+Use `chage` to change the password expirary per user.

 Defaults are stored in /etc/login.defs.

+## History

+To remove an item from user's history, run history -d <history item>.

 ## Files and Processes